• Skip to primary navigation

 Mutton Kulambu

 One of the most requested recipe in YUMMY TUMMY is a proper mutton kulambu.
 I have been getting request for that from so many viewers.
-Last week I decided to give it a try.
-I made for my sister and we had an awesome lunch.
+Last week I made for my sister and we had an awesome lunch.

 More Curry Recipes